-A tenant in B2B is another organisation or company.
-However, consider whether your customers have divisions (teams or departments) and whether they have a presence in multiple countries/regions.
-You might need to map a single customer to multiple tenants if there are different requirements for these subgroups.
+In business-to-business (B2B), a tenant typically represents another organization or company.
+However, if your customers have divisions (teams or departments) or operate across multiple countries or regions, you may need to map a single customer to multiple tenants when these subgroups have different requirements.

 Diagram